-2.4 The Guidelines also address anti-fouling system installation and maintenance; in-water inspection, cleaning and maintenance; design and construction of ships to minimize biofouling risks; dissemination of information; training and education; and further research needs.
+2.4 The Guidelines also address anti-fouling system installation and maintenance; in-water inspection, cleaning and maintenance; design and construction of ships to minimise biofouling risks; dissemination of information; training and education; and further research needs.

-3.1 On the basis of the guidance provided above, some examples of the national actions that Contracting Parties may take and, hence, could include in their NAPs, with a view to implementing their goals under Specific Objective 2 are enumerated in Annex II to the present document - List of Examples of National Actions.
+3.1 On the basis of the guidance provided above, some examples of the national actions that Contracting Parties to the Barcelona Convention may take and, hence, could include in their NAPs, with a view to implementing their goals under Specific Objective 2 are enumerated in Annex II to the present document.

-3.2 Contracting Parties are encouraged to consider the above-mentioned national actions and propose others that may better suit their particular circumstances or current level of implementation of the said Specific Objective.
+3.2 Contracting Parties to the Barcelona Convention are encouraged to consider the abovementioned national actions and propose others that may better suit their particular circumstances or current level of implementation of the said Specific Objective.